The 12 best free job posting sites for employers

 What are the best free job posting sites?

-The most useful free job posting sites for most employers are Indeed, LinkedIn, Google for Jobs, your own careers page, Facebook, Glassdoor, Handshake, Wellfound, Jora, PostJobFree, and government job banks like CareerOneStop.
-Each reaches a different audience and has its own limit on the free tier.
+The most useful free job posting sites for most employers in 2026 are Indeed, LinkedIn, Google for Jobs, your own careers page, Facebook, Glassdoor, Handshake, Wellfound, Jora, PostJobFree, SimplyHired, and government job banks like CareerOneStop.
+Each reaches a different audience and has its own limit on the free tier, and several free tiers got smaller this year.
 The best one for you comes down to the role you’re filling and the audience you need, plus having a simple way to screen everyone who applies.

 Can you post a job for free on Indeed and LinkedIn?

-Yes, both offer a free tier with limits.
-Indeed lets you post for free, but free listings get buried under sponsored posts within a day or two, so reach drops fast unless you pay to sponsor.
+Yes, both offer a free tier, but Indeed’s shrank in 2026.
+Indeed caps free posts at three per employer per month, each live for up to 30 days, and beyond that cap you need to sponsor to get any visibility.
 LinkedIn gives you one free listing at a time, visible in the Jobs tab for about 30 days, with no recommendation-feed amplification.
 Both are fine starting points for a single, non-urgent role and weaker once you need speed or multiple openings at once.

 Is Google for Jobs free?